 History

 According to the available historical and archaeological evidence, Udugampola was an Upa-Rajadhani (a sub-kingdom) that was ruled by deputies under the guidance of the king during the Kotte Period [(1412–1597 A.D.)
 Wijesuriya, 2015].
-Several historical sources such as Rajavaliya and Alakeshwara Yuddhaya (The battle of Alakeshwara) reveal that King Sakalakala Wallabha (or Sakalakala Wallakabahu), one of the sons of King Vira Parakramabahu VIII (1490-1509 A.D.) had ruled this region (Suraweera, 1997).
-The others, Dharma Parakramabahu (1508/09–1528 A.D.), the eldest son of Vira Parakramabahu VIII became the king of Kotte and Prince Taniya Wallabha reigned the principality of Madampe.
+Several historical sources such as Rajavaliya and Alakeshwara Yuddhaya (The Battle of Alakeshwara) reveal that King Sakalakala Wallabha (or Sakalakala Wallakabahu), one of the sons of King Vira Parakramabahu VIII (1490-1509 A.D.) had ruled this region (Suraweera, 1997).
+The others, Dharma Parakramabahu (1508/09–1528 A.D.), the eldest son of Vira Parakramabahu VIII became the king of Kotte and Prince Thaniya Wallabha reigned the principality of Madampe (see article: Thaniwella Devalaya).
 The palace of the king of Udugampola was built at the premises today known as Maliga-godella (the mound of the palace) where the Uththararama Viharaya is situated.
 Remains of the royal pond and its protective moat are still being identified at the site (Wijesuriya, 2015).
 Also, the names of several villages surrounding the Udugampola, bear similar pronunciations of various tasks and services attached to the royal palace (Wijesuriya, 2015).

 Folklore